kei-sato/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image6] ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11] ![alt text][image12] ![alt text][image13]

+These signs might be misclassified because:

+- 1st one contains bold virtical yellow line which is same color of the content of the sign
+- 2nd one is dark and contains weird thing on the background of the sign
+- 3rd one is tiny and difficult to identify even for human
+- 4th, 5th ones contain unnecessary white board
+- 6th one is small and slightly deformed
+- 7th, 8th ones are dark

 And here are the results of the prediction:

 ![alt text][image14]